 Service provider means:

-any person, or public or private entity, that provides to users of its services the ability to communicate by means of a computer system, or otherwise facilitates communication over an electronic communications network; and
+any [person, or (delete: EU, Russian Fed., Iran, Japan, Singapore, Pakistan, USA)] public or private entity, that provides to users of its services the ability to communicate by means of a [computer system/ICT system/device (Pakistan, Russian Fed.) (retain original: UK)] [or electronic network (Singapore)] [, or otherwise facilitates communication over an electronic communications network (delete: EU, Japan, Singapore, Pakistan, USA)]; and

-any other person, or public or private entity, that stores or otherwise processes computer data on behalf of such service or users of such service.
+any [other person, or (delete: EU, Russian Fed., Iran, Japan, Pakistan, USA) public or private entity, that stores or otherwise processes [computer data/electronic information (Pakistan)] on behalf of such [communication (EU)] service or users of such service.

+Use language from Budapest Convention: Iran, USA

 Personal information/data